 What is CAVES?

-Held each year, CAVES teaches astronauts to explore the underground system of the Sa Grutta caves in Sardinia, Italy, as a team, delving deep underground to perform scientific experiments as well as chart and document their activities.
+CAVES teaches astronauts to explore underground systems as a team, delving deep underground to perform scientific experiments as well as chart and document their activities.

-The course is run by the European Astronaut Centre to simulate spaceflight.
-Seasoned International Space Station astronauts as well as rookies participate in the course and share experiences while learning how to improve leadership, teamwork, decision-making and problem-solving skills.
+The course is run by the European Space Agency to simulate spaceflight.
+Seasoned International Space Station astronauts as well as rookies participate in the course and share experiences.

 CAVES presents the astronauts with environments and situations very similar to spaceflight, to help them transfer the learning from their caving expedition to space.